davidwoolf/website/static/anatomy-of-everday-ui-button.md

 src="/examples/button/reset"
 title="Example and code for buttons of type reset"></iframe>

 When using `type="reset"` in a form, you can clear form values without any Javascript.
+It&rsquo;s generally not recommended to do this, but is a built-in button type nonetheless.

 ## Styling